 Blog

-Practical writing on technical due diligence, vendor evaluation, delivery systems, workflow design, and evidence-first AI in production.
+Practical writing on software projects, vendor evaluation, maintainability, workflow design, AI-built prototypes, and realistic automation.

 Topics